mymashedpotatoes/Horiseon-Main-Page/README.md

+Horiseon Main Page

+This is the main page for horiseon so possible clients can see what they do and how they can help.

 Why did you do this project?:

 I did this project to help the website meet accessibility standards and to optimize their code to be more condensed and readable.